For the elderly:

-Here in the library we have audiobooks and the new Daisy books for those who are unable to read conventional print due to a disability.
-Again for those with a certified impairment, we can bring in cassette audiobooks from other libraries in the province.
+Here in the library we have audiobooks and Daisy CDs for those who are unable to read conventional print due to a disability.
+For those with a certified impairment, we can bring in audiobooks from other libraries in the province.

 We also provide access to the services of CELA (Centre for Equitable Library Access Collection) and NNELS (National Network of Equitable Library Service).

 Access to either collection is available to people who are unable to read conventional print due to a disability.
 It’s important to remember that such a disability can include:

 - Learning disability: an impairment relating to comprehension

 - Physical disability: the inability to hold or manipulate a book